gsoft-inc/wl-web-configs/docs/eslint/default.md

 ### Advanced use cases

-If you are facing a use case making impractical the _per project type_ configurations offered by this library, have a look at the [advanced composition](advanced-composition.md) page for documentation about how to import and compose the underlying configuration pieces of this library.
+If you are encountering a challenging use case making impractical the _per project type_ configurations offered by this library, have a look at the [advanced composition](advanced-composition.md) page for documentation about how tocompose the underlying configuration pieces of this library.